Applib-OpenHarmony/OHOSPhoneCode/README.md

 ### Library Release Date -

 ### Library Overview
-  Phone Code library provides access to a developer to add this into their own harmony os project, where user will get option to enter his/her nobile number.
-The main feature includes a list of phone codes of all the coutries from where usercan choose the coutry he/she belongs to and the Mobile code of that coutry will automatically added to the phonenumber field.
+  Phone Code library provides access to a developer to add this into their own project, where user will get option to enter his/her mobile number.
+The main feature includes a list of phone codes of all the countries from where user can choose the country he/she belongs to and the Mobile code of that country will automatically added to the phone number field.

 ### How to use
 1. Click on the ArrowDown button to open up the country list panel